Operation Gold: Construction

 In December 1953, the operation was placed under the direction of William King Harvey, a former U.S. Federal Bureau of Investigation (FBI) official who transferred to the CIA.
 Captain Williamson of the United States Army Corps of Engineers was placed in charge of construction.

 The first project was the construction of a "warehouse", which acted as a disguise and had an US Army ELINT (radar) station above it.
-The warehouse, in the Neukölln/Rudow district of the US sector of Berlin, had an unconventionally deep basement at 7 m to serve as the staging area for the tunnel and to house the spoil removed from the tunnel.
+The warehouse, in the Neukölln/Rudow district of the US sector of Berlin, had an unconventionally deep basement at 7 m to serve as the staging area for the tunnel and to house the soil removed from the tunnel.
 Digging the initial vertical shaft for the tunnel began on September 2, 1954, and was completed on February 25, the following year.

 The covert construction of the 450-meter (1,476 ft) tunnel under the world's most heavily patrolled border to intersect a series of cables less than 47 centimeters (19 in.) below a busy street was an exceptional engineering challenge.
 Using the shield method of construction, which pushed forward on hydraulic rams, the resultant space was lined with sand and 1,700 cast-iron lining plates.
 A wooden railway track acted as a guide for the rubber-wheeled construction vehicles, which by the end of construction had removed 3,000 tons (3,000 long tons and 3,300 short tons) of material.
 This included a number of evacuations, including when the diggers broke through into an undocumented pre-World War II cesspool and flooded the tunnel.
-Throughout the construction and in operational use, the entire tunnel was rigged with explosives, designed to ensure its complete destruction (although the explosives were not used; US Army Major General Charles Dasher would not approve an action which could be the start of World War III.
+Throughout the construction and in operational use, the entire tunnel was rigged with explosives, designed to ensure its complete destruction (although the explosives were not used; US Army Major General Charles Dasher "would not approve an action which could be the start of World War III".

-Once complete, the tunnel ran into the Altglienicke area of Treptow borough, where British Army Captain Peter Lunn—a former Olympic alpine skier and the head of the SIS in Berlin supervised construction of the vertical shaft and the tapping of the three cables.Tunnelling was difficult with the need to avoid subsidence in the soft crumbly soil.
+Once complete, the tunnel ran into the Altglienicke area of Treptow borough, where British Army Captain Peter Lunn—a former Olympic alpine skier and the head of the SIS in Berlin supervised construction of the vertical shaft and the tapping of the three cables.
+Tunnelling was difficult with the need to avoid subsidence in the soft crumbly soil.
 For the vertical shaft work an improvised device called the Mole was used by the British team from the Royal Engineers and the SIS plus staff from the BPO Research Station at Dollis Hill.
-The tapping into the three cables was carried out by specialist BPO cable jointing staff; Scotsman Blake Rymer the best jointer they had plus Les Sparks and Arthur Loomes.
+The tapping into the three cables was carried out by specialist BPO cable jointing staff; Scotsman Blake Rymer "the best jointer they had" plus Les Sparks and Arthur Loomes.

-Originally costed at S50,000, the final cost of the completed tunnel was over US$6.5M (although many items were just written off), or equivalent to the final procurement cost of two Lockheed U-2 spy planes.
+Originally costed at $50,000, the final cost of the completed tunnel was over US$6.5M (although many items were just "written off"), or equivalent to the final procurement cost of two Lockheed U-2 spy planes.